explosion/prodigy-openai-recipes/README.md

 python scripts/train_hf_ner.py ./data/annotations2/train.spacy ner-model
 ```

-This will create the file `./data/annotations2/train.spacy` file with your annotated documents (you'll also see a warning about not creating evaluation data, but that's OK, the training script will create it).
+This will create the file `./data/annotations2/train.spacy` with your annotated documents (you'll also see a warning about not creating evaluation data, but that's OK, the training script will create it).
 The resulting model will be saved to the `ner-model/` directory.